Course Outline

 Requirements

-This course is designed for individuals who already possess a foundational understanding of SysML or UML, along with practical experience using an MBSE tool, preferably Cameo EA / MagicDraw.
-Although the course will briefly review diagrams, elements, and relationships, these topics will be covered at an accelerated pace.
-Participants without prior experience may find it challenging to keep up.
+This course is designed for individuals who already possess a foundational understanding of SysML or UML and have practical experience with an MBSE tool, such as Cameo EA or MagicDraw.
+While the course will include reviews of diagrams, elements, and relationships, these topics will be covered at an accelerated pace.
+Students without prior experience may find it challenging to keep up.

 Intended Audience:

-• Systems Engineers involved in architecture modeling and system design for government.
+• Systems Engineers involved in architecture modeling and system design for government projects.

 • Model-Based Systems Engineering (MBSE) Practitioners.